anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/compliance_unit.md

 # Compliance proofs and compliance units

 `ComplianceUnit` is a data structure that partitions the [action](./action.md).
 This partition corresponds to the format expected by the compliance proving system used to produce compliance proofs.
+The table below describes the components of a compliance unit:

 |Component|Type|Description|
 |-|-|-|